stat6250-s17/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 4]
 - Question (kveng−stat6250): What is the different between PUT() and  INPUT()?
-- Answer (kveng−stat6250): 1, PUT() always creates character variables
+- Answer (kveng−stat6250): 1, PUT() always creates character variables.
-                           2, INPUT() can create character or numeric variables based on the informat 3, The source format must match the source variable type in PUT() 4, The source variable type for INPUT() must always be character variables
+                           2, INPUT() can create character or numeric variables based on the informat.
+                           3, The source format must match the source variable type in PUT().
+                           4, The source variable type for INPUT() must always be character variables.

 [Course Textbook Chapter 13, Problem 5]
 - Question (kveng−stat6250): How does YEARCUTOFF work?